yetkinkaris/marketplace/README.md

 ./mvnw.cmd clean install for Windows

 ## Run

-Build script produces executable fat jar.
-It can be run on any platform with JRE11 with following script. java -jar marketplace-api-<version>.jar
+It can be run on any platform with JRE11 with following script. mvn spring-boot:run

 ##API Doc

-Can be accessed at /v2/api-docs
+Can be accessed at /swagger-ui.html and /v2/api-docs

 ##QAs